XiDsLab/CNV-BAC/README.md

 # Output files
 *_Reproduction.txt: Growth rate measured by spearman correlation, pearson correlation and coefficient of quantile regression.
 *_seg.out: Segmentation result for CNV calling.
-Since prokaryote are haplotype, we recomand
+Since prokaryote are haplotype, we recomand use 0.5 and -0.5 as the thresholds for CNV gain and loss.
+*_norm： Record the parameters for normalization.
+*.norm.bin: Normalized and GC corrected counts.
+*.norm.bin.OriCorrected: Normalized, GC corrected and oriC corrected counts.